mikezano/zano-press/did-you-know/infinite-animation-iteration.md

 ball.addEventListener('animationend', function() {});
 ```

 But what happens ?
 Nothing....
 The alert will not be trigerred after the animation.
 Why ?
 It may or may not be obvious but this animation is `infinite`.
-As a reult there is technically no end to the animation itself, only iterations.
+As a result there is technically no end to the animation itself, only iterations.
 Luckily there exists exactly that, an `animationiteration` event you can hook into to know when the animation restarts

 ```javascript
 var ball = document.grabElementById('babll');